khajamufaqqamuddin-pixel/KMU-From-RTL-to-Reality/Week-2/Lab/README.md

-# VSDBabySoC Using Iverilog And Yosys
+# BabySoC Using Iverilog And Yosys

 ---